Professor Cassian Schmidt

 With a landscape architecture degree, a Master’s in horticulture, and more than 25 years experience as a professional plantsman, Cassian Schmidt is a designer, professor, author and acclaimed lecturer.

-Click on these articles to access the pdf files –
+Click on these articles to view the PDF files –

 Also see Tony Spencer’s blog ‘The New Perennialist’